Survivors still being found as quake death toll tops 25,000

 Associated Press

-ANTAKYA, Turkey (AP) — The death toll in Turkey and Syria from the earthquake that struck five days ago has surpassed 25,000.
+Dramatic rescues were being broadcast on Turkish television, including the rescue of the Narli family in central Kahramanmaras 133 hours after the quake struck early Monday.
+First, 12-year-old Nehir Naz Narli was saved, then both of her parents.

-Turkey’s president on Saturday raised the death toll in his country to 21,848, while in Syria, the reported number of dead was 3,553 in government and rebel-held areas.
+Turkish President Recep Tayyip Erdogan, on a tour of quake-stricken cities, raised the death toll in Turkey to 22,327, which pushed the total number of dead across the region, including government and rebel-held parts of Syria, to 25,880.

-Some 80,104 people have been injured in Turkey alone, President Recep Tayyip Erdogan said, speaking in the city of Sanliurfa.
-A few survivors are still being pulled from the rubble, however, more than 130 hours after the quake.

-“What day is it?”
-16-year-old Kamil Can Agas asked his rescuers after he was pulled out of the rubble in Kahramanmaras, according to NTV television.

-Members of the mixed Turkish and Kyrgyz search teams embraced each other, as did the teenager’s cousins, with one of them calling out: “He is out, brother.
-He is out.
-He is here.”
+Erdogan said the scope of the disaster was rare, both in terms of the size of the affected area and the number of people living there.
+He called the earthquake as the “disaster of the century” and said it had impacted an area 500 kilometers (310 miles) in diameter that is home to 13.5 million people in Turkey and an unknown number in Syria.

-The rescues brought shimmers of joy amid overwhelming devastation days after Monday’s 7.8-magnitude quake collapsed thousands of buildings, killing more than 24,500 people, injuring another 80,000 and leaving millions homeless.
-Another quake nearly equal in power and likely triggered by the first caused more destruction hours later.
+The rescues brought shimmers of joy amid overwhelming devastation days after Monday’s 7.8-magnitude quake and a powerful aftershock hours later caused thousands of buildings to collapse.
+Along with the people who were killed, more than 80,000 were injured and millions were left homeless.

-Not everything ended so well, however.
-Rescuers reached a 13-year-old girl inside the debris of a collapsed building in Hatay province early on Saturday and intubated her.
+The search operations also produced searing disappointments.
+Rescuers reached a 13-year-old girl inside the debris of a collapsed building in Hatay province early Saturday and intubated her.
 But she died before the medical teams could amputate a limb and free her from the rubble, Hurriyet newspaper reported.

-Even though experts say trapped people can live for a week or more, the odds of finding more survivors were quickly waning.
-Rescuers were shifting to thermal cameras to help identify life amid the rubble, a sign of the weakness of any remaining survivors.

 As aid continued to arrive, a 99-member group from the Indian Army’s medical assistance team began treating the injured in a temporary field hospital in the southern city of Iskenderun, where a main hospital was demolished.